qrohlf/qrohlf.github.io/about.md

 summary: My name is Quinn Rohlf, and I do Android development for <a href="http://www.digimarc.com/">Digimarc</a> in Portland, Oregon.
 ---
 ## Hats that I wear
 I've worked as a mobile applications developer, database guy, and freelance web designer.
 Currently, I'm a mobile development intern at [Digimarc Inc](http://www.digimarc.com/), helping them develop mobile applications that use digital watermarks to enable the Internet of Things.
-I'm also a rising Junior at Lewis & Clark College, studying computer science.
+I'm also a rising junior at Lewis & Clark College, studying computer science.

 ## Hire me!
 I'm not currently looking for a new job, but if you'd like to add me to your files you can grab a copy of my resume at [resume.qrohlf.com](http://resume.qrohlf.com/).